Dodge Ram 2500 owners have reported 14 problems related to front suspension wheel bearing (under the suspension category).

 The contact owns a 2005 Dodge Ram 2500.
 During a front end alignment, the dealer stated that the wheel bearings were worn out.
 There were no recalls for the failure and the warranty was not valid.
 The contact was awaiting repairs.
 The failure and current mileages were under 84,000.
 Updated 2/17/10

 See all problems of the 2005 Dodge Ram 2500.

 The contact owns a 2008 Dodge 2500 diesel.
 The contact stated that the wheel bearing was wearing prematurely.
 The wheel bearing were replaced less than 20,000 miles ago and needed a second replacement.
 The contact believed the failure to be a defect because the bearings failed twice with very little mileage on the vehicle.
 The dealer stated that the component was not under recall.
 The failure mileage was 34,000 and the current mileage was 54,000.

 See all problems of the 2008 Dodge Ram 2500.

 Front wheel bearing failure, 2004 Dodge Ram 2500 2wd slt quad cab.
 96,000 miles.
 During front pad inspection, noted how difficult it was to turn left front wheel hub.
 Had heard something while driving previous day that sounded like a bearing going out.
 Then inspected right side, it was worse, free spin with grinding noise like it had no grease.
 After some research and the shock of how expensive the replacement parts are, I discovered that there was a recall for later years (2007) to replace these hubs for lack of grease.
 For these bearings to fail at this mileage is ridiculous on a part that can't be serviced.
 I am in the process of replacing both hubs for obvious safety reasons.
 I will be calling Dodge on Monday to see if they would care to help me.
-This issue happened on Sep.
-12, 2008.

 See all problems of the 2003 Dodge Ram 2500.